COVID: WHICH STATES COULD BE HARDEST HIT BY DELTA? (4 AM ET) - KESQ

 How to help kids go back to school in-person, safely

-For parents of children ages 12 and up, the time to vaccinate children for school is now, said Dr. Ashish Jha, dean of Brown University’s School of Public Health.
+For parents of children ages 12 and up, the time to vaccinate them for school is now, said Dr. Ashish Jha, dean of Brown University’s School of Public Health.

 “My message is really clear: You should get your kids vaccinated,” he told CNN on Monday.